iamunr4v31/CS6910-Assignment2/README.md

 ## Acknowledgements

 I sincerely thank my course instructor Prof. Mitesh Khapra for the in-depth lectures and the vast amount of concepts that he covered.
 I also thank the course TAs for the help in understanding the concepts and debugging the code from the tutorials.
-I understand that I may have been inspired by the code of the previous year's assignments.
-I have tried to understand the concepts and implement them from scratch.
-I apologise for not citing the code in the report.